adrianstrozzi/Tec11ExpressNoteTaker/README.md

 ## <span style="color:violet">How to use</span>

-Use this `link` to access the App: [Adrian Strozzi - Express Note Taker](https://drive.google.com/file/d/1jfGz8Xs4U8RkGF-7WY0VY_lAHDw_tWhm/view?usp=sharing)
+Use this `link` to access the App: [Express Note Taker](https://limitless-oasis-12962.herokuapp.com/)

 ## <span style="color:violet">Video Tutorial</span>